vaibhavantil2/core/docs/capabilities/06_notifications/02_notifications-api/notifications-api.md

 ## Default Notification Handlers

-In each **Glue42 Core** [Web Client](../../../developers/core-concepts/web-client/overview/index.html) app (including the [Main app](../../../developers/core-concepts/web-platform/overview/index.html)) you can define default handlers for a notification and action clicks.
+In each **Glue42 Core** [Web Client](../../../developers/core-concepts/web-client/overview/index.html) app (including the [Main app](../../../developers/core-concepts/web-platform/overview/index.html)) you can define default handlers for notification and action clicks.
 The appropriate handlers will be called when the notification or the action is clicked.
 Use the `notification` property of the configuration object for the [Glue42 Web](https://www.npmjs.com/package/@glue42/web) library to specify default notification handlers.

 Web Client apps: